Earlier this year, I wrote a post about how to know if you are ready to run a marathon.

 Also, start experimenting with on-the-run fuel.
 You will need to refuel on the run to get you through the longest long runs, so start testing your options now.
 What works for your body?
 What will keep you energized?
 What will work with your stomach?

 Consider What You Want In a Marathon Training Plan

 While you don’t necessarily need to choose a training plan before you officially start training, begin to consider what you want in a training plan.

 Two runs a day?
 Regular cross training?
 Speed work?
 Two rest days a week?

 Consider your lifestyle and your other obligations.
 The most objectively perfect training plan in the world (even if it were to exist) won’t be the right plan for you if it requires weekly track work and you know deep-down you won’t do it.

-Considering what you want in advance, and knowing what you (and your calendar) will allow for will make zeroing in on a plan (or developing a plan, or helping your coach develop your plan, depending on what approach you are taking) that much easier later.
+Considering what you want in advance, and knowing what you (and your calendar) will allow for will make zeroing in on a plan (or developing a plan, or helping your coach develop your plan) that much easier later.